bem-site/bem-method/articles/quick-start-static/quick-start-static.en.md

         }
     ]
     ```

 [Code sample](https://gist.github.com/innabelaya/08405997f823d842e9e2) hello.bemjson.js.

-To verify that the page shows all necessary objects, open `http://localhost:8080/desktop.bundles/hello/hello.html`.
+To verify that the page shows all necessary objects, open [http://localhost:8080/desktop.bundles/hello/hello.html](http://localhost:8080/desktop.bundles/hello/hello.html).

-You can make additional changes to existing blocks on your [redefinition level](https://en.bem.info/tools/bem/bem-tools/levels/).

-<a name="block-creation"></a>

-### 2. Create a block
+### Create a block

-In order for all objects on the page to work correctly, it is necessary to specify additional functionality of the `hello` block on your redefinition level.
+In order for all objects on the page to work correctly, it is necessary to specify additional functionality of the `hello` block on your [redefinition level](https://en.bem.info/methodology/key-concepts/#redefinition-level).

 1. Create a directory of the `hello` block on the `desktop.blocks` level.
-2. Create the [implementation technology files](https://en.bem.info/method/filesystem/) (`CSS`, `JS`, `BEMHTML`) required by the block in the `hello` directory.
+2. Create the [implementation technology files](https://en.bem.info/methodology/key-concepts/#implementation-technology) (`CSS`, `JS`, `BEMHTML`) required by the block in the `hello` directory.
     The block directory name and its nested files must coincide with the block name specified in the BEMJSON file.

    * `hello.js` – describes dynamic page functionality.
-   * `hello.bemhtml` – a template for generation of the block HTML representation.
+   * `hello.bemhtml.js` – a template for generation of the block HTML representation.
    * `hello.css` – changes the design on the page.

-<a name="block-hello-modification"></a>

-### 3. Implement the `hello` block
+### Implement the hello block

 To implement the block in BEM terms, use the created technology files.

-<a name="JS-modification"></a>

-#### 3.1 Implement the `hello` block in JavaScript technology
+#### Implement the hello block in JavaScript technology

 1. Describe the block reaction to a user's action using the `onSetMod` property in the `desktop.blocks/hello/hello.js` file.
-A click on the button adds the user name from the input field to the greeting phrase. <br>
+A click on the button adds the user name from the input field to the greeting phrase.

-JavaScript code is written using [i-bem.js](https://ru.bem.info/technology/i-bem/) (this article is available only in Russian) declarative JavaScript framework.
+    JavaScript code is written using [i-bem.js](https://en.bem.info/platform/i-bem/) declarative JavaScript framework.

     ```js
     onSetMod: {